ATanggara/ANUCollege-2019S1-ASGS1115-Functional-ProgrammingTutorial/Tut01-Haskell_Intro/VarStrFun.md

 # VARIABLES, STRINGS, AND FUNCTIONS

-Try to run provided expressions in GHCI shell, and run missing operations in your GHCI shell
+Try running provided expressions below and writing your own expressions in the GHCI shell!

 &nbsp;
 ### 3. Variables